Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

 data types and structures inside of jitted functions.
 In the above case, all we needed was access to class attributes for a single function.
-In the setting of a large library, it can be very useful to be able to write fast compiled code using pythonic code with access to properties and methods.
+In the setting of a large library, it can be very useful to be able to write fast compiled code using Pythonic code with access to properties and methods.
 Extending Numba in this way can help keep codebases clean and maintainable.

 [awkward array docs]: https://awkward-array.readthedocs.io/en/latest/index.html